gp22/react-race-results/README.md

 # Sports Day Time Tracking Frontend

 Install and start the frontend and have it open in the browser before starting the backend.
+Navigate to client directory and execute the following command

     npm install && npm start